scottsweb/watz/readme.md

 ## About

 watz is a WiFi smart meter / pulse counter.
 It mounts to the LED on your electricity meter and measures the number of pulses in a given time period.
 This is used to generate realtime power information.
-This data is periodically pushed to the Particle cloud and can be subscribed to via server side events.
+This data is periodically pushed to the Particle cloud and can be subscribed to via [server-sent](https://docs.particle.io/reference/firmware/core/#particle-publish-) events.

 The two events are:

-* `watz` - pushed every 15 minutes, contains a `kW` reading a pulse `count`
+* `watz` - pushed every 15 minutes, contains a `kW` reading and a pulse `count`
-* `watzup` - pushed every time 1000 pulses are detected to allow tracking of the meter
+* `watzup` - pushed every time 1000 pulses are detected to allow tracking of the meter total

 To log the data I am using the hosted [emoncms service](http://emoncms.org).
 I relay the data via [Node-RED](http://nodered.org/) on a Raspberry Pi using the [Particle](http://flows.nodered.org/node/node-red-contrib-particle) and [emoncms](http://flows.nodered.org/node/node-red-node-emoncms) nodes:

 ![watz node red](http://cloud.scott.ee/images/watz-node-red.png)

-When the `kW` data arrives at emoncms you will need to multiply it by 1000 to get the current watts value.
+When the `kW` data arrives with emoncms you will need to multiply it by 1000 to get the current watts value.

 Issues/Problems/Questions?
 [Open a GitHub issue](https://github.com/scottsweb/watz/issues).
 You can also contact me via [scott.ee](http://scott.ee) or [twitter (@scottsweb)](http://twitter.com/scottsweb).